living-atlases/ala-i18n/README.md

 dpkg -L ala-i18n
 ```

+Currently this package is generated automatically using https://jenkins.gbif.es/job/ala-i18n-packaging/ job on each crowdin finished translation.

 ## Resources precedence

-To use these translations, each app should search for (with precedence):
+To use these translations, each ALA app should search for (with precedence):

 ```
 # custom messages files in (can be created/edited by node developers)